List of Gotham (franchise) characters: Jeremiah Valeska

 Jeremiah Valeska (portrayed by Cameron Monaghan) is the brilliant and calculating son of circus snake dancer Lila Valeska and blind fortune teller Paul Cicero, and the twin brother of Jerome Valeska.
-Like Jerome, he is heavily tied to the origins of the Joker, and is possibly the shows version of him (although this is mainly left up to interpretation.)
+Like Jerome, he is heavily tied to the origins of the Joker, and is possibly the show's version of him (although this is mainly left up to interpretation).

 After allegedly suffering severe abuse at the hands of Jerome as a child, Jeremiah was sent to a shelter where he was adopted by a wealthy couple and renamed "Xander Wilde"; Jerome conversely claimed that Jeremiah was a sociopath who feigned being a victim to orchestrate these events.
 Jeremiah becomes a successful engineer for Wayne Enterprises as an adult and develops a friendship with Bruce Wayne, who agrees to fund his prototype high-energy generators to improve Gotham City.
 Jerome eventually captures Jeremiah and promises to "drive him mad".
 Following Jerome's death, Jeremiah is exposed to the Scarecrow's insanity-inducing gas at Jerome's final request, turning his skin white, dyeing his hair dark green, and staining his lips red.
 After gaining the loyalty of Jerome's followers at his late brother's grave, Jeremiah reveals himself to Bruce as the mastermind behind these events and proclaims victory over his deceased twin.
 Revealing his plan to use the high-energy generators as explosives, Jeremiah declares Bruce as his "very best friend" and unsuccessfully attempts to drive him insane in "one bad day" with Scarecrow's gas.
 Jeremiah is then approached by the immortal Ra's al Ghul, who proposes an alliance to "help" Bruce fulfill his destiny as "Gotham's Dark Knight".
 Jeremiah breaks into Wayne Manor and shoots Bruce's love-interest, Selina Kyle, and later abducts him.
 Although Ra's is killed, he and Jeremiah's plan to blow up Gotham's bridges with the generators and render the city a "No Man's Land" succeeds, and an ecstatic Jeremiah manages to vanish in the ensuing chaos.